-For information regarding the courtroom, including telephonic or video connection, courtroom equipment and technology, courtroom protocol, use of deposition transcripts, the submission of trial exhibits and witness lists, and the use of exhibits at trial, please contact the Courtroom Deputy, Julie Dynes, at Julie_dynes@cod.uscourts.gov or (303) 335-2054.
+For information regarding the courtroom, including telephonic or video connection, courtroom equipment and technology, courtroom protocol, use of deposition transcripts, the submission of trial exhibits and witness lists, and the use of exhibits at trial, please contact the Courtroom Deputy.
 The courtroom is equipped with HDMI and VGA plug-ins for displaying exhibits.
 In addition, there are monitors at each table including the witness stand, large screens for the gallery, white pads, easels, and an ELMO.

-For trial or evidentiary hearings, please contact Ms. Dynes at least 14 days prior with any questions regarding remote witnesses (if allowed by the Court), submission of trial exhibits and witness lists, use of exhibits at trial, general courtroom procedures, and to schedule a technical walk-through.
+For trial, please contact the Courtroom Deputy at least 14 days prior with any questions regarding remote witnesses (if allowed by the Court), submission of trial exhibits and witness lists, use of exhibits at trial, general courtroom procedures, and to schedule a technical walk-through.